LONGSTOCK PARK WATER GARDEN: 2 HOUR VISIT.

 - There will be limited toilet facilities, and you will be requested to sanitise your hands upon entry to the garden.
 Current Government social distancing guidelines must be observed at all times.
 No guided tours will be offered.

 - No refreshments are available in the gardens, and no picnics must be consumed in the gardens or car park.
-There is a very limited food offer at the Longstock Farm shop and café (takeaway and outside seating only at present in line with current Covid guidelines) - approximately 5 minutes drive away.
+There is a very limited food offer at the Longstock Farm shop and café (takeaway only at present in line with current Covid guidelines) - approximately 5 minutes drive away.

 - Assistance dogs only.